vladagurets/tax-mate/README.md

-# Freedom24 Tax Report Parser
+# FreedomFinance Tax Report Parser (IBKR soon)

-TypeScript utility for generating annual tax-oriented JSON reports from Freedom24 exports.
+TypeScript utility for generating annual tax-oriented JSON reports from FreedomFinance exports.

 It aggregates all reports from `./reports/input` and produces:
 - `dividends_YYYY.json`
 - `stocks_YYYY.json`

+## Purpose

+This helper is designed to organize your broker activity into a structured yearly view that can be used to prepare a tax declaration.

+Tax scope in the current release:
+- **UA only** (Ukrainian tax-reporting context with UAH conversions).

 ## What It Generates